 Landmark Verdict in Talc Case

-The women in the St. Louis case cited internal J&J documents from the early 1970s indicating officials found traces of asbestos in their talc products, but never made those findings public.
+The women in the St. Louis case cited internal J&J documents from the early 1970s indicating officials found traces of asbestos in their talc products but never made those findings public.
 J&J contends its talc products are safe and not contaminated by asbestos.
-However, the company pulled its talc-based baby powder off the shelves in the United States and Canada last year.

 Justice for Victims and Families